-David Britton is an associate with Foley & Lardner LLP and a member of the firm’s Mechanical & Electromechanical Technologies Practice and Life Sciences Industry Team.
+David Britton is an associate with Foley & Lardner LLP and a member of the firm’s Mechanical & Electromechanical Technologies Practice, Life Sciences Industry Team, and Automotive Industry Team.
 David has experience drafting patent applications, prosecuting patent applications before the U.S. Patent Office, managing worldwide patent portfolios, preparing freedom-to-operate opinions, and identifying targets for enforcement and monetization of intellectual property rights.
-David’s patent prosecution and counseling practice focuses on interdisciplinary technologies, including surgical robotics, medical devices, smart buildings, and energy optimization in building systems.
+David’s patent prosecution and counseling practice spans various interdisciplinary technologies, including surgical robotics, medical devices, smart buildings, and control solutions for energy optimization.

 David earned his law degree from Duke Law School (J.D., 2017).
 He was awarded Duke Law's Interdisciplinary Studies Award.